Q&A: David Byrne on his festival hit ‘American Utopia’

 Byrne: The film is going to be in the New York Film Festival and at drive-in screenings.
 That’s like a little baby step towards getting us back together.
 We’re actually, like, in eyesight of one another.
 We’ll be in cars.
 Instead of applauding, people will honk their horns.
 It’s a step.
 We’ll at least feel like we’re together.
 It’s kind of an essential part of what we are.
 It’s not just my life as a performer, it’s what we are as a species.
 We’re social animals and one of the greatest punishments that human beings can inflect on one another is to isolate them from the tribe or isolate them from other people.

 AP: You touch on many of the more troubling parts of American life in the show, but there’s a constant uplift.
-In such dystopic times, has it been harder to find bits of utopia?
+In such dystopic times since, has it been harder to find bits of utopia?

 Byrne: Part of the nature of the show is to be realistic but show people what’s possible.
 I have a little solutions-journalism project that I have called “Reasons to Be Cheerful.”
 We look for examples that are hopeful, people who have found solutions to problems.
 The show doesn’t shy away from a lot of the dark stuff going.
-And yet what the audience is seeing and feeling from the band and from show, they’re kind of witnessing a solution to those types of things.
+And yet what the audience is seeing and feeling from the band and from the show, they’re kind of witnessing a solution.
 We’re not telling them “This is how you fix it.”
 As they say, show don’t tell.
 We’re kind of showing them.

 AP: The film is dedicated to Jonathan Demme (and Colin Kaepernick).
 Were you at all mindful of living up to “Stop Making Sense”?